CAB Logo - Adviceguide home page link

 Appeals cannot be made about the level of council tax set or each valuation band for the area.

-Who can appeal against a decision of the local authority
+The following people can appeal against a decision of the valuation office:

-The following people can appeal against a decision of the local authority:
+The following people can appeal against a decision of the local council:

 • a liable person, including a person who is jointly liable